-Yesterday I found this amazing dining table at the thrift store for a mere–OMG— $24!!!
+I found this amazing dining table at the thrift store for a mere--OMG— $24.

-What’s even better is that is was exactly what I was looking for!
+What’s even better is that was exactly what I was looking for!

-Because I want to cut this table in half.
+Because I wanted to cut this dining table in half.

-I removed them because I want a table in there that I can store laundry baskets underneath.
-Something like this is what I have in mind:
+I removed them (and later turned them into a workstation for my garage) because I want a table in there that I can store laundry baskets underneath.

-Usually our dirty laundry looks like this all over the floor.
+Usually, our dirty laundry looks like this all over the floor.
 Although I have a couple laundry baskets, I want something more organized and hidden underneath so that it doesn’t overflow into my line of vision.
-Annnnddd it would be nice to walk through without tripping on some kid’s Lightening McQueen undies. 🙂
+And it would be nice to walk through without tripping on Lightning McQueen undies. 🙂

 I was inspired!